 Other than the distance limitations above, golf carts are subject to the same laws as normal motor vehicles.
-Do not think you have right-of-way simply because you are driving a low-speed vehicle.
+Do not think you have the right-of-way simply because you are driving a low-speed vehicle.
 And be very careful.
-If you get in a wreck, regardless of who’s fault it is, the injuries could be terrible.
+If you get in a wreck, regardless of who’s fault it was, the injuries could be terrible.

 Can I Drink Alcohol on My Golf Cart?

-Not legally.
-You can get charged with DUI and/or for having an open container just as if you were driving a car.
+No. You can get charged with DUI and/or for having an open container just as if you were driving a car.